Human Rights Under the New Administration

 200 South Sixth Street

-This CLE is for attorneys and support staff with minimal to no asylum experience who are willing to represent a client seeking asylum through The Advocates' pro bono program.
-This training provides an in-depth introduction to asylum law and procedure, and it reviews the necessary documentary evidence needed for asylum applications.
+This lunchtime CLE is for attorneys and support staff with minimal to no asylum experience interested in representing clients seeking asylum through The Advocates for Human Rights' pro bono program.
+This training provides an introduction to asylum law and procedure, and it reviews the documentary evidence needed for asylum applications.
 Tips and advice regarding representation of low-income asylum seekers will also be featured.
-Light refreshments will be available.
+Free.

-3 standard CLE credits will be applied for.
+One standard CLE credit will be applied for.

-Asylum Step-by-Step Training: Focus on Children's Claims Series
+Asylum Basics Step-by-Step Training: Focus on Chidlren's Claims Series

 Fridays, March 10 & 24